Melchor Arthur Carandang: Administrative complaints; preventive suspension and dismissal

 On February 13, 2018, Solicitor General Jose Calida held a press conference where he announced to the media the termination of the Ombudsman's investigation into Duterte's finances back in November 2017 according to a letter he received from Carandang, with Calida interpreting the case to have been "dismissed" due to Trillanes' evidence being "garbage" while questioning Ombudsman Carpio-Morales as to why this was not publicized before.
 By February 15, ombudsman Carpio-Morales issued a statement emphasizing that the investigation was "closed and terminated" without being dismissed, and is thus allowed to be refiled with new evidence, and argued that her recusal from the cases involving Duterte, as "[Calida] pointed out", would make it improper for her to intervene, adding that she only found out about the termination when Carandang was ordered suspended.
 She also pointed out that Calida's initial letter of inquiry to Carandang on February 8 acknowledged him as deputy ombudsman, which she asserts is a "recognition of the unconstitutionality of the preventive suspension order" against Carandang.

 By May 2018, ombudsman Carpio-Morales announced that Carandang was being investigated motu proprio by the agency to determine if he violated any law in his investigation into the Duterte family's financial records.
 She stated that the probe of Carandang, whose suspension was never enforced, was based on the president's accusation that he violated bank secrecy laws.
 The agency's Internal Affairs Board, headed by Deputy Ombudsman for Luzon Gerard Mosquera, led the investigation.

 On July 30, 2018, Carandang was ordered dismissed by Malacañang Palace in a decision signed by Executive Secretary Medialdea for being found liable for graft and corruption and betrayal of public trust, a decision which newly-appointed Ombudsman Samuel Martires later affirmed he would have "no choice" but to enforce.
 The order for Carandang's dismissal was criticized by observers as illegal for violating a Supreme Court ruling from 2014 barring the president from removing a deputy ombudsman from office.
 Although Carandang immediately appealed the decision, Malacañang ultimately denied his appeal in early June 2019.
-The enforcement of Carandang's dismissal occurred on June 17, 2019, which he later appealed to no avail before the Court of Appeals; Ombudsman Special Prosecutor Edilberto G. Sandoval immediately succeeded him as acting Deputy Ombudsman.
+The enforcement of Carandang's dismissal occurred on June 14, 2019, which he later appealed before the Court of Appeals; Ombudsman Special Prosecutor Edilberto G. Sandoval immediately succeeded him as acting Deputy Ombudsman.
 On November 26, 2020, president Duterte formally appointed lawyer Warren Rex Liong, procurement director at the Department of Budget and Management and Duterte's counsel during the 2007 and 2010 mayoral elections in Davao City, as the Overall Deputy Ombudsman.
+Liong would later be implicated in the Pharmally scandal in 2021.

+In a 2026 decision, the Supreme Court ruled that "[b]y constitutional design, the President possesses no administrative or disciplinary authority over a Deputy Ombudsman", thus establishing Carandang's dismissal as void.
+The ruling described the dismissal as "direct affront to accountability" and "the very evil the Constitution sought to guard against".
+Carandang was also entitled to receive his back salaries and retirement benefits.